MariSchn/ETH-Algorithms-Lab-2024/Week_05/Moving_Books/README.md

 ## 📝 Problem Description

-You are given a set of $N$ friends and $M$ boxes.
-Each friend $i$ has an associated strength $s_i$, and each box $j$ has an associated weight $w_j$.
-A friend can carry a box only if their strength is greater than or equal to the box's weight.
+Given a set of $N$ friends and $M$ boxes, each friend $i$ possesses a strength $s_i$, and each box $j$ has a weight $w_j$.
+A box can be carried by a friend only if the friend's strength is at least as great as the box's weight.

-The task is to move all $M$ boxes from an apartment to a moving van.
+The objective is to transfer all $M$ boxes from an apartment to a moving van.
 Each friend can carry at most one box at a time.
-The time it takes for any friend to carry a box to the van is 2 minutes, and the time to return to the apartment is 1 minute.
-All friends start at the same time, and the process is complete once the last box reaches the van.
+The time required for a friend to deliver a box to the van is 2 minutes, and the return trip to the apartment takes 1 minute.
+All friends begin simultaneously, and the process finishes when the last box has been delivered to the van.

-Your goal is to determine the minimum amount of time required to move all $M$ boxes.
-If it's not possible for the given friends to move all the boxes (i.e., some box is heavier than the strongest friend), you should indicate that the task is impossible.
+The task is to determine the minimum total time necessary to move all $M$ boxes.
+If there exists a box that cannot be carried by any friend (i.e., its weight exceeds the strength of the strongest friend), the situation is impossible.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 The total time for the entire operation is determined by the friend who makes the most trips.
 If a friend needs to make $k$ trips, what is the total time they will spend?
 Remember that they don't need to return to the apartment after their last delivery.

 </details>

 <details>

 <summary>Hint #2</summary>

 Consider the relationship between the number of trips and feasibility.
 If all boxes can be moved when each friend makes at most $k$ trips, can they also be moved if each friend is allowed to make $k+1$ trips?
-This monotonic property often suggests a powerful search algorithm.
+This monotonic property often suggests a search algorithm.
 Instead of searching for the optimal time directly, perhaps you can search for the optimal number of trips.

 </details>

 <details>

 <summary>Hint #3</summary>

 To check if a plan is feasible for a given maximum number of trips, say $k$, you need to assign boxes to friends effectively.
 To maximize your chances, who should carry the heaviest boxes?
 Sorting the friends by strength and the boxes by weight is a very good first step.
 Once sorted, how can you quickly verify if an assignment is possible for the $k$ trips limit?

 </details>

 ## ✨ Solutions

 <details>

 <summary>Final Solution</summary>

 This problem asks for the minimum time to move $M$ boxes using $N$ friends.
 The core of the problem is to find an optimal assignment of boxes to friends that minimizes the total duration.